chrisjos007/solidforpython/README.md

-# SOLIDforpython
+# SOLID

-A short technical paper on solid programming concept
+A short technical paper on SOLID design principle.